octue/octue-sdk-python/docs/source/deploying_services.rst

 ======================================
 Deploying services (developer's guide)
 ======================================
-This is a guide for developers that want to deploy Octue services themselves - it is not needed if Octue manages your services for you or if you are only asking questions to existing Octue services.
+This is a guide for developers that want to deploy Twined services themselves - it is not needed if Octue manages your services for you or if you are only asking questions to existing Twined services.

 .. attention::